 Connecting with Peers; Becoming Allies

-SP2 is home to a variety of student organizations devoted to supporting one another, including: The Association of Black Social Workers, Asians for Justice, The Jewish Social Work Alliance, and Trans Student Union.
+SP2 is home to student organizations devoted to supporting one another, including the Association of Black Social Workers and the ASW Collective.

 The Penn Experience: Racism, Reconciliation, and Engagement